arinal/Z2IO/README.md

 > What's in a name?

 Z2IO is not ZIO2.
 It's also not a playful recursive acronym like GNU's "GNU is Not UNIX".
-Z2IO stands for "Zero to IO," signifying the journey of development from scratch to a fully-fledged (and ideally mature) IO framework.
+Z2IO stands for "Zero to IO," signifying the journey of development from scratch to a fully-fledged IO framework.

 ## Main functionality
 How it is being used in [Main.scala](https://github.com/arinal/Z2IO/blob/master/modules/examples/src/main/scala/Main.scala)